Best and Safest Reusable Water Bottles

 Ease of Cleaning: Very easy because of the wide spout.

 Final Word on the Klean Kanteen Classic Stainless Steel water bottle: This definitely is a favorite.
 I loved the flow of the water and the ease of cleaning.
 Clips onto a backpack or messenger bag.
-A number of other reviewers on Amazon did complain about the paint peeling off the outside of the bottle but I have not encountered that problem.
+A number of other reviewers on Amazon did complain about the paint peeling off the outside of the bottle.
+(Update: I have definitely encountered that problem over time.
+But it doesn’t seem consistent.
+Some of my Klean Kanteen bottles have peeled a lot and others look perfect.)

 The Klean Kanteen Classic water bottle (reviewed above) can also be used with the All Stainless Loop Cap (a very similar cap is also available in BPA-free polypropylene).
 This All Stainless Loop Cap twists on and I find it to be completely leakproof.
 (I really shook it up and down to make sure.)
 To drink out of it, you just unscrew it.
 In fact, if you buy the water bottle above with the Sports Cap, you can buy the All Stainless Loop Cap for about $10.
 So it’s a good investment to buy both.
 That way you can switch it up whenever you want.